To download this document, please click below.

 All staff will be aware of:

-- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct policy, the role and identity of the designated safeguarding lead (DSL) and deputy DSL, the behaviour and anti-bullying policy, and the safeguarding response to children who go missing from education (Appendix 3)
+- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff code of conduct policy, the role and identity of the designated safeguarding lead (DSL) and deputy DSL, the behaviour and anti-bullying policy, our Student Acceptable use of ICT policy, and the safeguarding response to children who go missing from education (Appendix 3)